 In addition to the time it takes to pump, there are times Rae’s found herself in surgery during let down.

 “Operating cases can go anywhere from four to 10 hours and during that time I’m stuck in the OR,” Rae explains.
 “Luckily, I have a lovely team and if I need to pump one of my coworkers will usually scrub me out, I’ll run upstairs to my office to pump and then run back into surgery.
 But there are times when my coworkers aren’t available to help, in which case leaving isn’t an option and I’m stuck.”

 It’s that support system that allows Rae to succeed in her desires to provide her babies with breast milk while having a career.

 “I work with two other Physician Assistants and since we started working together, we’ve welcomed five kids between the three of us,” explains Rae.
 “We have all worked and pumped so I have that support and understanding.
 I was the last one out of the three of us to have a baby, so they really paved the way for me in terms of that.
 I’m unapologetic about having to pump—I put a nursing cover on in my office and just go for it.”

 After exclusively breastfeeding her daughter for the first few months, Rae eventually switched to combination feeding.

-“I didn’t switch to combination feeding earlier partly because of financial reasons and the fact formula is expensive and partly because I was an overproducer and felt guilty for formula feed when I didn’t have supply issues,” Rae explains.
+“I didn’t switch to combination feeding earlier partly because of financial reasons and the fact baby formula is expensive and partly because I was an overproducer and felt guilty for formula feeding when I didn’t have supply issues,” Rae explains.
 “I never felt pressure to breastfeed from my husband or other family members, but I felt it from myself.
 I felt if I had the ability to do this for my babies I wanted to for as I was in a good mental and emotional state.”

 It was the combination of work demands and stress that ultimately led Rae to drop a mid-workday pump session.